octobercms/docs/database-attachments.md

         'photos' => 'System\Models\File'
     ];

-Note: In the above examples, the key name used is identical to the file upload field name.
-When creating the polymorphic relationship between your model and the `System\Models\File` model, if you have a column that shares the same name as the file upload field name, this can cause unexpected results.
+> **NOTE:** If you have a column in your model's table with the same name as the attachment relationship it will not work.
+Attachments and the FileUpload FormWidget work using relationships, so if there is a column with the same name present in the table itself it will cause issues.

 Protected attachments are uploaded to the application's **uploads/protected** directory which is not accessible for the direct access from the Web.
 A protected file attachment is defined by setting the *public* argument to `false`: